Frontrider/Godle-Publish/README.md

 Godot has no competitive tooling for addon publishing, you must go through the UI, and you can't store that configuration yourself.

-This combined with [Godle](https://plugins.gradle.org/plugin/io.github.frontrider.godle), it provides a full stack for setting up everything for addon development.
+This combined with [Godle](https://plugins.gradle.org/plugin/io.github.frontrider.godle), provides a full stack for setting up everything for addon development.

 # Example from one of my own addons